10 Ways to Reduce Basket Abandonment

 Using the information you collected about a shopper’s on-site behaviour, you can deliver tailored messages straight to their inbox to persuade them to re-enter the sales funnel and complete their purchase.

-Fully reactive to a customer’s position in the sales funnel, you can deliver basket abandonment emails, re-engagement emails or Product Recommendation emails to drive customers back to your site and complete their order.
+Fully reactive to a customer’s position in the sales funnel, you can deliver cart abandonment emails, re-engagement emails or Product Recommendation emails to drive customers back to your site and complete their order.

 Learn more about Email Retargeting with these tried and tested strategies.

 Basket abandonment is a significant problem for eCommerce retailers.

 With these strategies and tips, you can work to reduce your basket abandonment rate, increase your conversion rate and boost your average order value.